TherapeuticEnggLab/gEPICS/README.md

 Inputs:

-(i) The number of species in the community (n)
+1. The number of species in the community (n)
-(ii) The monoculture abundances at steady-state
+2. The monoculture abundances at steady-state
-(iii) The leave-one-out abundances at steady-state
+3. The leave-one-out abundances at steady-state

 Ouputs:

-(i) The effective pairwise interaction coefficients in nxn matrix form (ii) The full species abundance in 1xn form
+1. The effective pairwise interaction coefficients in nxn matrix form
+2. The full species abundance in 1xn form

 Example: